Wazzabeee/vacuum-agent/README.md

 ![GIF demo](data/robot_aspirateur.gif)

 ## About
-This project is a demonstration of the implementation of an vacuum agent based on the Belief Desire Intention (BDI) formalism with the A* algorithm in Python.
+This project is a demonstration of the implementation of a vacuum agent based on the Belief Desire Intention (BDI) formalism with the A* algorithm in Python.
 It was made in collaboration with [Justin Aubin](https://github.com/Justin-Aubin) for a course in Artificial Intelligence at UQAC.

 ## Options